 For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

-It might be over 50 years old but, to me, the Jaguar XJ6 remains the perfect British saloon car.
-Perhaps even more so in the wake of the news that production is to be discontinued next month.
+It might be more than 50 years old but, to me, the Jaguar XJ6 remains the perfect British saloon car.

 It’s also the perfect British compromise, a skilful blend of earlier, well-proven concepts and components, massaged and refined into a beautiful new shape.